vbalazs/mediawiki-shibboleth-authentication/README.md

 $shib_groups = isset($_SERVER['isMemberOf']) ? $_SERVER['isMemberOf'] : null;
 $shib_group_prefix = "wiki";

+// Should pre-existing groups be deleted?
+// If groups are fetched only from Shibboleth it should be true
+// if memberships are granted from mediawiki User rights management
+// page, it should be false
+// PLEASE NOTE: with $shib_group_delete = false, in order to revoke
+// a membership it should be deleted both from Shibboleth and
+// User rights management page!
+$shib_group_delete = false;

 // The ShibUpdateUser hook is executed on login.
 // It has two arguments:
 // - $existing: True if this is an existing user, false if it is a new user being added